kaiser-chris/gate-mod/README.md

  - 5 new Events
  - 1 new Pop
  - 1 new Good
+ - 2 new Combat Unit Types
  - 1 new Diplomatic Play
  - 1 new Diplomatic Action
- - 260 new Localization Keys
+ - 270 new Localization Keys

 [//]: # (CONTENT-END)